Version 0.9.9

 ✨ Improved

-- Better "find" interface for web content, including tracking index of selected result ("x of y") and dimmed background
+- Better "find" interface for web content, including tracking index of selected result ("x of y") and dimmed

 - Faster loading of long cases (loading of some content is staged and deferred)